 - Social Media Marketing or Optimization (SMO) – Using sites like Facebook, Instagram, and Twitter to connect with customers.

 Social media now plays a significant role in directing patients to healthcare providers.
-Referrals from friends and neighbors using sites like Yelp and NextDoor can be incredibly effective as well.
+Referrals from friends and neighbors using sites like Yelp and NextDoor can be incredibly effective marketing in healthcare as well.